-Students also take critical thought and professional practice courses that expand students understanding of historical and contemporary art methodologies.
+Students also enroll in critical thought and professional practice courses that expand student's understanding of historical and contemporary art methodologies, while also preparing them for graduation.
 We also offer a rotating selection of elective special topic courses that reflect art practices that are experimental, emerging, and are in the forefront of the contemporary art world.